The Irritable Vegan

 FODMAP Servings

-As written this recipe is FODMAP safe at up to 3 cookies per portion.
-Each individual cookie contains approx:
+As written this recipe is low FODMAP up to 3 cookies per portion.
+Each individual cookie contains approximately:

 • ½ Fructan serving - 10g oats = <¼ serving + 5g dark chocolate = <¼ serving